stinkymonkeyph/FuckScrap/README.md

 > 1. python3.5 **" FuckScrap.py path here "**
 2. python3.5 FuckScrap.py

-### Let's make magic and yeah this is a shitty hobby project made for fun
+### what kind of trash is this ? just another stinky and shitty trash, and I'm wasting my time for this bitch.
 ### care to fork it ?